uwciso/browser-security/README.md

 4. Run the container, passing through Filebrowser credentials as environment variables, and using your selected <TAG> from previous step
    `docker run -e "FILE_BROWSER_USER=student" -e "FILE_BROWSER_PASSWORD=pwd" -d -p 127.0.0.1:4000:3100 -p 127.0.0.1:4001:8080 browser-security:<TAG>`

-## Installation - Docker, with externalized Filebrowser credentials
+## Installation - Docker, with externalized File Browser credentials

 Make sure you have [Docker](https://www.docker.com/) installed.
 Note that this is somewhat complicated in order to externalise the filebrowser credentials from this project